MahikaJaguste/library-management-system/README.md

 Contents of this repository
 ---

 - The relations were added to the database from the MySQL client command line.
-The schema of our database can be found in the ```---.sql``` file.
+The schema with dummy values of our database can be found in the ```dumpfile.sql``` file.
 - A Python script was used to add dummy data to our tables.
-This script can be found in the  ```-----.py``` file.
+This script can be found in the  ```insert_dummy_values.py``` file.
 - The Flask website code is found inside the ```flask-website``` folder.

 Snapshots of the functioning of the website
 ---

 The functioning of the INSERT, DELETE and UPDATE queries has been shown through the following snapshots of the website.
+We have also shown some cases where our web app gives errors like foreign key constraints are violated, duplicate primary keys, etc.

 ![alt text](https://github.com/MahikaJaguste/library-management-system//blob/new-parass/image.jpg?raw=true)